-corporation members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
+Worksheet 2: Figure your pass-through withholding prepayments for partnership or S corporation members.
+If you have partnership or S corporation members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
 Keep this record for your files.

-Enter your partnership or S corporation members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
-Enter your partnership or S corporation members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
-Add Lines 1 and 2 and enter the result.
-Multiply Line 3 by 1.5% (.015) and enter the result.
-Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-Subtract Line 5 from Line 4 and enter the result.
-Enter the amount of surcharge from the Compassionate Use of Medical Marijuana Program Act and the surcharge from the sale of assets by gaming licensee passed-through to you and distributed to partnership and S corporation members.
-8 \\\\\ Add Lines 6 and 7.
-Divide Line 8 by 4.
+1 Enter your partnership or S corporation members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
+1 2 Enter your partnership or S corporation members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
+2 3 Add Lines 1 and 2 and enter the result.
+3 4 Multiply Line 3 by 1.5% (.015) and enter the result.
+4 5 Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
+5 6 Subtract Line 5 from Line 4 and enter the result.
+6 7 Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you and distributed to partnership and S corporation members.
+7 8 Add Lines 6 and 7.
+8 9 Divide Line 9 by 4.
 This is the amount of each of your voluntary prepayments for partnership or S corporation members.
+9

 Worksheet 3: Figure your pass-through withholding prepayments for nonresident trust members.
 If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
 Keep this record for your files.

-Enter your nonresident trust members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
-Enter your nonresident trust members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
-Add Lines 1 and 2 and enter the result.
-Multiply Line 3 by 1.5% (.015) and enter the result.
+1 Enter your nonresident trust members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
+1 2 Enter your nonresident trust members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
+2 3 Add Lines 1 and 2 and enter the result.
+3 4 Multiply Line 3 by 1.5% (.015) and enter the result.
 4 5 Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-Subtract Line 5 from Line 4 and enter the result.
-7 Multiply Line 3 by 4.95% (.0495) and enter the result.
-Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-Subtract Line 8 from Line 7 and enter the result.
-Add Line 6 and Line 9 and enter the result.
-10 Enter the amount of surcharge from the Compassionate Use of Medical Marijuana Program Act and the surcharge from the sale of assets by gaming licensee passed-through to you and distributed to nonresident trust members.
-Add Lines 10 and 11.
-Divide Line 12 by 4.This is the amount of each of your voluntary prepayments for nonresident 13 \\\\\ trust members.
+5 6 Subtract Line 5 from Line 4 and enter the result.
+6 7 Multiply Line 3 by 4.95% (.0495) and enter the result.
+7 8 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
+8 9 Subtract Line 8 from Line 7 and enter the result.
+9 10 Add Line 6 and Line 9 and enter the result.
+10 11 Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you and distributed to nonresident trust members.
+11 12 Add Lines 10 and 11.
+12 13 Divide Line 12 by 4.
+This is the amount of each of your voluntary prepayments for nonresident trust members.
+12